“Our goal is to assist each person we serve with living a personally meaningful and enjoyable life.”

 At Cooperative for Human Services, we believe that home is the touchstone for each one of us as we venture out into the world to pursue our dreams.
 Home is a safe haven; a comfortable place to relax and enjoy favorite belonging to your community and being welcomed at the local library, gym or grocery store.

 Cooperative for Human Services’ success comes from our ability to establish long-term, trusting relationships with each of the people we serve and their family members.
-Most importantly, it is the knowledge that we are always available, either by phone or in person that allows each person served to build confidence in themselves and their ability to live independently.
+Most importantly, knowing that we are always available, either by phone or in person allows each person served to build confidence in themselves and their ability to live independently.

 Support services are designed to meet each person’s needs;